Four Elements of a Healthy Forest

 California is home to some of the world’s most beautiful and biologically rich landscapes.
-From redwood forests to oak woodlands, coastal dunes to desert springs, alpine meadows to delta sloughs, these landscapes are home to an astonishing variety of plants and animals.
+From redwood forests to oak woodlands, coastal dunes to desert springs and alpine meadows to delta sloughs.
+These landscapes are home to an astonishing variety of plants and animals.
 Many of these exist nowhere else on Earth.
 Unfortunately, these landscapes are being destroyed by invasive plants.
 Human development has disturbed nature’s processes, and every day invasive plants degrade more of our treasured natural heritage.

 What are invasive plants?

 When plant species that evolved in one region of the globe are moved to another region, a few of them flourish outside cultivation in their new home, crowding out native vegetation.
 These invasive plants have a competitive advantage because they are no longer held in check by their natural predators, and they can quickly spread out of control.

 How do they get here?

 Shipping, international travel, and the aquariums are main ways these plants arrive.
 Horticultural trades are major routes of introduction since some invasive plants are used in landscaping.

 • Seeds are blown by the wind

 • Clothing and vehicles spread seeds